ntop/ntopng/doc/src/web_gui/flows.rst

   :align: center
   :alt: Live Flows Analysis Client / Server Criteria

-Using the aggregation criteria "Client / Server" it's possible to aggregate the live flows by the couple client-server and understand the amount of flows, traffic and hosts having a particular client-server.
-By clicking on the icon at the left of the client, the user is going to jump to the live flow page with the selected client and server filtered.
-Instead, by clicking on the client or on the server, the user is going to jump to the host_details page of the selected client or server.
+You can use this aggregation criteria to cluster all flows wth the same Client/Server.
+Clicking on the flows icon, allows you to drill down to 5-tuple flow level.

 App.
 Proto / Client / Server Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^